 Cook The Peanuts: Drain the soaking water, cover the peanuts with fresh water, add the remaining ingredients, and stir.
 Bring to a boil over medium heat.
 When it boils, reduce the heat to medium-low and simmer, stirring every 15 minutes.

 Start checking the peanuts after 1 hour of cooking.
 Remove one peanut from the liquid, let it cool slightly, then peel it open and taste the peanut.
 It’s done when it has the texture of a cooked bean.
 You may need up to 2 hours total.
 You’re only going for the cooked texture at this point, so don’t worry too much about flavor.

-Remove the peanuts from the heat and let cool in cooking water for 30 minutes to 2 hours.
+Refrigerate The Peanuts: Remove the peanuts from the heat and cool them in cooking water for 30 minutes to 2 hours.
 Drain and store refrigerated until ready to eat.

 Don’t skip this step because it’s essential to helping the peanuts get fully seasoned.
 These taste best when consumed within 7 days.